supertanuki/SymfonyAndApiRest/README.md

             new Acme\MyApiBundle\AcmeMyApiBundle(),
 ```

-Create an Entity Article in the console :
+Create an Entity Article in the console,
+for example : Article(string $title, text $content, string $author, datetime $createdAt)
 ```
 $ php app/console generate:doctrine:entity
 ```
-for example : Article(string $title, text $content, string $author, datetime $createdAt)

 Don't forget to update your database :
 ```